CogentRoleplayCommunity/FogentRoleplay/src/Magic/Miracles/Miracles.md

 All Brightkin have an inner light.
 Maintaining one's physical health restores Light gradually over time.
 This can be done by maintaining adequate nutrition, hydration, sleep, and stress levels.

-A short rest (1 hour) regains Ichor equal to their Brightkin Vocation level.
-This can only be performed once per long rest.
-A long rest (8 hours) with proper nutrition and hydration regains Light completely.

 #### Absorb Light

 Brightkin can absorb Light via ample sources of light (such as the Sun) or by drawing on powerful emotion/memories.

-The ability can be used once for each Brightkin level, resetting on long rests.
-The level in the specific Miracle skill used dictates how much Light is regained.
-Flavor and creativity are encouraged.

 ### Miracle Wonders

 Wonders are uses of Miracles that use an insignificant  amount of Light.
 In general, Wonders should be small and happen close to the user.
 Making your hand a flashlight, making your eyes grow faintly, or making small illusions are examples of Wonders.
 Wonders can be used even if the user's Light is completely depleted.

-- Cannot benefit from Brightkin assists (as no Light is consumed)
-- Light Requirement: 0 Light (No Light can be used to increase dice)

 ### [Radiance](./Radiance/Radiance.md)